armory/docs/content/en/docs/armory-agent/armory-agent-quick.md

 ### Create the plugin manifest

-Add the following manifest to your Kustomize patches directory.
-Then include the file under the `patchesStrategicMerge` section of your `kustomization` file.
+Create a new `armory-agent` directory in your Kustomize patches directory.
+Add the following `agent-config.yaml` manifest to your new `armory-agent` directory.

 * Change the value for `name` if your Armory Enterprise service is called something other than "spinnaker".
 * Update the `kubesvc-plugin` value to the Armory Agent Plugin Version that is compatible with your Armory Enterprise version.
 See the [compatibility matrix](#compatibility-matrix).